 • Critically assess the design, planning and execution of simulation based experimentation and trials and the analysis of results,

-• Critically assess the impact of experimentation and trial constraints on the data collection and analysis methods used,
+• Critically appraise the impact of experimentation and trial constraints on the data collection and analysis methods used,

-• Appropriately quantify and graph the results of an experiment or trial and analyse these results in relatively simple cases,
+• Quantify and graph the results of an experiment or trial and analyse these results in relatively simple cases,

 • Develop effective methods to design, perform, analyse and report a simulation based experiment or trial.